PHPHOOLIGANS/Notes/README.md

 # PHPHOOLIGANS

-Opinionated supporters of the languages.
+Opinionated supporters of the PHP languages.

 ## Introduction